7 Health Benefits Of Catnip Essential Oil

 Catnip essential oil has very impressive sedative properties.
-It is quite effective in easing tension and anxiety as well as treating insomnia since it relaxes body the mind and body.
-Insomnia is also called sleeplessness and comes from many possible sources that can add up, such as bedroom behavior, medications, chronic conditions, daily stress, hormonal imbalance, depression, irregular activity, food, excess stimulation among others.
+It is quite effective in easing tension and anxiety as well as treating insomnia since it relaxes the mind and body.
+Insomnia is also called sleeplessness and comes from many possible sources that can add up, such as bedroom behavior, medications, chronic conditions, daily stress, hormonal imbalance, depression, irregular activity, food, excess stimulation, among others.
 The clinical definition of insomnia is when a person cannot fall asleep and stay asleep long enough to get a restful and restorative sleep more than twice in a week for three weeks.

 Stimulates Hormone Secretion

-While this isn't the intended effect of catnip essential oil, it's an incredibly useful side effect!
+While this isn't the intended effect of catnip essential oil, it's an incredibly beneficial side effect!
 Anything that can help regulate menstruation is practically a miracle drug.
 Again, if you're having severe menstrual pain, then you should see a medical professional.
 But for minor pain or irregularities, catnip essential oil can help quite a bit!

 Reduces Stomach Issues

 Catnip oil can help settle down the acid that a stomach builds up, which can help alleviate heartburn and nausea.
-While catnip oil alone won't cure ulcers and other stomach diseases, it does a reasonably good job at neutralizing bile and acid.
+While catnip oil alone won't cure ulcers and other stomach diseases, it does a reasonably good job of neutralizing bile and acid.
 Since many stomach issues come from acid burning the inner stomach lining, this can prevent many problems before they start.

 This is particularly useful if you have an issue creating bile, which is what usually helps neutralize stomach acid.
-Catnip oil can keep your stomach from developing problems and thus keep your stomach health stable.
+Catnip oil can keep your stomach from developing problems and thus keep your stomach's health stable.
 And of course, with stable stomach health comes smoother digestion.
 This is why catnip essential oil is said to treat multiple stomach issues.

 Relieves Spasms And Cramps

 Since catnip oil can help relax muscles, it helps if you need to manage spasms or cramps.
 While it's not a treatment for chronic pain, it can help soothe the discomfort of spasming muscles.
-Since it has these anti-spasmodic properties, it can help treat other disorders that have spasms as a symptom.
+Since it has these antispasmodic properties, it can help treat other disorders that have spasms as a symptom.

 Calms The Body And Mind